 - Public transit agencies providing audible announcements on buses, trains and subways.

 - Municipalities installing Accessible Pedestrian Signals making it safe for people who are blind or visually impaired to independently cross streets.

 - States providing voting machines that allow people who are blind to vote privately and independently.

 - The state of Hawaii opening its borders to people who use guide dogs without the requirement of a lengthy, costly and unnecessary quarantine.

 - Banks and other businesses providing Point of Sale (POS) credit and debit card processing devices that allow for people who are blind to conduct their business independently and privately.

-In addition, we are working with leading developers of mainstream technology to assure that they understand that technology is becoming more and more visual and graphical but at the same time, must be accessible for and usable by people who are blind.
+- We are working with leading developers of mainstream technology to ensure that new and emerging technologies (many of which are highly complex and graphical) are accessible for and usable by people who are blind or visually impaired.

 - Throughout our history, we have partnered with other organizations on civil rights issues because we understand that whether discrimination is based on disability, gender, age, race, ethnicity, sexual orientation or any other factor, it is discrimination and must be eliminated.